Eric-Oliveira-ds/Supermarket-store-sales-prediction/README.md

 big-mart-sales-prediction
 ==============================

-Build a predictive model and predict the sales of each product from Big Mart
+Build a predictive model and predict the sales from supermarket store

 Project Organization
 ------------